Nepal: Former PM Jhalanath Khanal's wife dies after protesters torch his residence

-Rajyalaxmi Chitrakar, wife of former Nepal Prime Minister Jhalanath Khanal, has tragically died after being caught in a blaze set by protesters at the couple’s residence in Dallu, Kathmandu.
+Rajyalaxmi Chitrakar, wife of former Nepal Prime Minister Jhalanath Khanal, has sustained severe injuries after being caught in a blaze set by protesters at the couple’s residence in Dallu, Kathmandu.

 According to eyewitnesses, demonstrators surrounded the house before setting it on fire, leaving Chitrakar trapped inside.
-She was later rescued and rushed to Kirtipur Burn Hospital in a critical condition but succumbed to her injuries during treatment, family members confirmed.
+She was later rescued and rushed to Kirtipur Burn Hospital in a critical condition.

 On Tuesday, protesters vandalised and set fire to the homes of President Ram Chandra Poudel and Prime Minister Oli, with similar attacks reported at the residences of former premiers Pushpa Kamal Dahal ‘Prachanda’ and Sher Bahadur Deuba.